dh-epfl-students/htr-curriculum-semi-supervision/README.md

 ### Modification to PyLaia
 We have implemented the function on top of [Pylaia Code](https://github.com/jpuigcerver/PyLaia).
+Some comments on the Pylaia Code and usage are given in [code/pylaia-explanation.md](code/pylaia-explanation.md).
 In the [code](code/) folder, you will have the Pylaia Code.
 We have mainly modified some files listed below:

 - [pylaia-htr-train-ctc](pylaia-htr-train-ctc)
 - [laia/engine/trainer.py](laia/engine/trainer.py)